KmolYuan/reveal-yaml-rs/README.md

 ## Command Line Interface

 The command `rym` stands for "Reveal-Yaml Manager".

-Download it directly and check the help by `rym --help`.

-The CLI can be found via setting environment variable `PATH` in your OS.
 ```bash
 # Download the latest Reveal.js archive
 rym update